mmistakes/minimal-mistakes/docs/_posts/2012-01-03-layout-table-of-contents-bottom-post.md

   - table of contents
 ---

-{% include toc title="Unique Title" icon="file-text" %}

-Testing Kramdown auto-generated table of contents with unique title and icon assigned in the include like so:
+Testing Kramdown auto-generated table of contents included near the end of post content.
+If positioned correctly with CSS, it should appear in aligned (and to the right) of the main content.

 ```liquid
 {% raw %}{% include toc title="Unique Title" icon="file-text" %}{% endraw %}